 Carliner & Remes, P.C.

-Robert A. Remes has been an immigration lawyer for 42 years, since 1977.
-He has helped thousands of people receive immigration status through family relationships, employment, asylum, DACA, special immigrant juvenile status, and cancellation of removal (after ten years in the US), and has represented people in immigration court against allegations that could result in their removal.
-His clients come from many different countries, including Pakistan, Iran, El Salvador, Guatemala, and Honduras, and he appears before immigration courts and CIS offices throughout the United States.
+Robert A. Remes has been an immigration lawyer since 1977.
+He has helped thousands of people receive immigration status through family relationships, employment, asylum, DACA, special immigrant juvenile status, and cancellation of removal and has represented people in immigration courts against allegations that could result in their removal.
+His clients come from many different countries including Pakistan, Iran, El Salvador, Guatemala, and Honduras, and he appears before immigration courts and CIS offices throughout the United States.

 Bob graduated from Cornell University and received his law degree from Boston University.
 He is a former president of the Washington, DC chapter of the American Immigration Lawyers Association.